Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Quasi-linear time algorithm for 1D Gibbs state

 for arbitrary positive integers $q$ and $p$, where $M_{\beta_0}$ satisfies the inequality~\eqref{ineq_M_beta_high_temp} with $\epsilon=\epsilon_0$ for arbitrary $p\in \mathbb{N}$.
 We get $e^{-\beta H} = \br{e^{-\beta_0 H}}^{(\beta/\beta_0)}$ and then multiply the above MPO construction $\beta/\beta_0$ times, where $\beta_0$ is appropriately chosen so that $\beta/\beta_0$ becomes an even integer (i.e., $q= \beta/(2\beta_0)$).
 To make $3\epsilon_0 q e^{3\epsilon_0 q} \le \epsilon$ $(\le 1)$, we need to choose $\epsilon_0=\epsilon/(6q)= \epsilon\beta _0 /(3\beta)$.

 By extending the Schmidt rank estimation in Ref.~\cite{arad2013area}, we can ensure that the Schmidt rank of $M_{\beta_0}^{(\beta/\beta_0)}$ is at most as large as $\exp(Q_\epsilon)$.
-In more detail, we can prove the following lemma (see Sec.
-S.IV.
-F of Supplementary materials~\cite{Supplement_thermal} for the proof): \begin{lemma} Let $M_\beta$ be an approximate operator that has been defined in Eq.~\eqref{def_M_beta_0}.
+In more detail, we can prove the following lemma (see Appendix~\ref{sec:app_quasi_poly_alg_lemma} for the proof): \begin{lemma} Let $M_\beta$ be an approximate operator that has been defined in Eq.~\eqref{def_M_beta_0}.
 Then, for arbitrary $q\in \mathbb{N}$, the Schmidt rank of the power of $M_\beta$ is upper-bounded by

 for an arbitrary cut, where $C'$ is an $\orderof{1}$ constant. \end{lemma}

 Because $m$ has been chosen as $m=\orderof{\log(n/\epsilon)}$, this upper bound is proportional to $Q_\epsilon$ for $q=\orderof{\beta}$.
 Therefore, the quantum Gibbs state $e^{-\beta H}$ is well approximated by the MPO, with its bond dimensions of $\exp(Q_\epsilon)$.